kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws-ha/docs/04-loadbalancer.md

     apt-get install -y haproxy
     ```

-1. Get IP addresses of the loadbalancer and 3 control planes and copy them to your notepad
+1. Using the [dig](https://linux.die.net/man/1/dig) command which is an alternative to `nslookup` and better for scripting with, we can get IP addresses of the loadbalancer and 3 control planes.

     ```bash
     dig +short loadbalancer